HomeLatest NewsCyber SecurityApple removes ‘Fakespot’ app from App Store on data privacy concerns by Amazon

 The app which was launched last month for iOS users is a service for filtering and hiding fake on Amazon.
 The retailer said that it was concerned about how a new update to the Fakespot app was ‘wrapping’ its website without permission and how that could be theoretically exploited to steal Amazon customer , The Verge reported.

 Fakespot founder Saoud Khalifah told the tech website that Apple abruptly removed the app without any explanation.
 Apple has confirmed that it has removed the app, while disputing the circumstances.
-The app, just like its web browser extension, integrates with Amazon’s website using unofficial methods to identify within product pages, 9To5Google reported.
+The app, just like its web browser extension, integrates with Amazon’s website using unofficial methods to identify fake reviews within product pages, 9To5Google reported.

 Advertisement